 In addition to executing all aspects of research design, data collection, analysis, and synthesis, I specialize in:

 • A range of qualitative, mixed, and ethnographic methods (in any context)

 • Cross-cultural projects and sensitive or ambiguous topics

 • International development, global health, and humanitarian engineering

 • Writing and editing (technical, storytelling, proposal, and ethnographic)

-• Translation of findings into actionable plans that can advance the human experience and inform design, health, or strategic goals
+• Translation and articulation of findings into actionable plans that can advance the human experience and inform design, health, or strategic goals

 Contact me if you are interested.
-I’m happy to chat and provide recommendations.